About Kwame Nyong'o

 Kwame's well regarded animated shorts The Legend of Lwanda Magere and, The Legend of Ngong Hills, have won many awards worldwide, including the prestigious LA Shorts International Film Festival, for their exploration of using animation to tell African folklore.
 In 2017 and 2018 Kwame was on the team that bagged awards at the Cannes Lions International Festival of Creativity in France for The World's Most Eligible Bachelor, a digital campaign supporting northern White Rhino conservation in Kenya.

-Kwame’s current projects include Twende a 7+ 2D action comedy in development where he serves as executive producer with Braintrust Productions.
-The Twende pilot film has been selected for competition in Annecy 2021 in the TV Films category.
+Kwame’s current projects include Twende a 7+ 2D action comedy in development with Braintrust Productions (UK) where he serves as an executive producer.
+The Twende pilot film was selected for competition in Annecy 2021 in the TV Films category.
 Kwame also serves as a co-creator on Frogboy a 7+ 2D action drama in development with Apes in Space animation.